Context

 Quantitative

-• 10% decrease in onboarding drop-off rates, improving overall activation
+- 12% decrease in onboarding drop-off rates, improving overall activation.

-• 23% more users completed a first coaching activity within 7 days, indicating stronger early engagement.
+- 23% more users completed a first coaching activity within 7 days, indicating higher early engagement.

-• Reduced support tickets related to onboarding confusion by 11%
+- Reduced support tickets related to onboarding experience by 11%.

 Qualitative